 Market and Model

-Prices as before, are likely to sit in the £21,000 to £25,000 bracket, with the usual premium of just under £1,500 if you want the longer Grand Scenic seven-seat bodystyle.
+Prices as before, are likely to sit in the £21,500 to £30,000 bracket, with the usual premium of around £1,800 if you want the longer Grand Scenic seven-seat bodystyle.
 There's the choice of four trim levels - 'Expression+', 'Dynamique Nav', Dynamique S Nav' and 'Signature Nav'.
 A key new safety addition this time round is the AEBS 'Active Emergency Braking System' which also has a Pedestrian Protection feature.
 Lane Keeping Assist and a Fatigue Detection system are additionally being offered.
 Along with Adaptive Cruise Control, Lane Departure Warning, a Safe Distance Warning system, 'Traffic Sign Recognition with Over Speed Prevention' and Blind Spot Warning.
 Buyers can also specify a reversing camera, automatic dipped and main beam headlights, front, rear and side parking sensors and Easy Park Assist hands-free parking.

 Higher-end versions are equipped with Renault's advanced 'R-LINK 2' infotainment system, complete with an 8.7-inch screen.
 Here, you get voice recognition for the navigation system, telephone use, apps and radio.
 There's also the option of a full-colour head-up display system that projects key driving information onto the bottom of the windscreen.
 And Renault also hopes it can tempt buyers into paying more for a desirable 11-speaker BOSE Surround Sound audio system.

 Cost of Ownership